EllyPirelly/project-portfolio/README.md

 - cd into project
 - run `npm install`
 - to run in development mode: `npm run dev`, this will fire up the server at http://localhost:1234
-- to run in production mode: `npm run build`
+- to run in production mode: `npm run build`, this will also minify your files into the `dist` folder
 - stop the server with `control c`

 ### TODO / ongoing

-- API fetch (weather app)
-- minification of files
-- implementation of filtering for tagged articles
+- implementation of filtering for tagged blog posts